Skip to Main Content

 Does vandalism raise your insurance rates?

-Policyholders with minimal prior claims usually do not see rate changes associated with comprehensive claims.
-However, drivers who file several small claims are likely to be deemed “risky” and may see an increase.
+Policyholders with few or no prior claims usually see minimal or no rate changes associated with comprehensive claims for vandalism.
+However, drivers who have filed several claims (small or otherwise) are likely to be deemed “risky” and may see a bigger increase.

 Another aspect to consider: While the claim may not be your fault, similar types of claims may be on the rise in your area.
 If that’s the case, everyone who lives in the region may pay slightly more due to the increased risk insurers take on.